Varun8177/Meesho-Clone/README.md

 ## Key Features

+Features:
 - User authentication and authorization
+- Products divided into categories (Men, Women, Kids, etc.)
+- Filter and sort functionality on all products pages
+- Detailed single product page with size selection, add to cart, and buy options
+- Product recommendations on single product page
-- Search and filter functionality
+- Search functionality on every page
+- Cart page with options to update quantity and delete items, and total calculation
+- Address page with autofill option and total price calculation
+- Payment page with captcha for secure checkout
+- Profile section for user details and order history
-- Add to cart and checkout process
+- Feedback section for users to provide feedback and queries to admins
-- Product reviews and ratings
-- Order history and status tracking
-- Admin Dashboard to perform CRUD Operations.
+- Admin section for CRUD operations on products and user details
+- Admin login page with mobile number authentication.
 Please use the code ```8177836651``` to access the dashboard.
+- Admin can view and resolve user feedback and access details of all users

 ## Installation and Usage